SzymczykI/MUZIFY/README.md

-# muzify
+# MUZIFY

-<h3>application for transferring music between users with an available music player</h3>
+<h3>application for transferring music between users with music player</h3>
 <p>Its main goal was to learn Vue.js</p>

 ## Recommended IDE Setup